tdp2-2c-2019/myhealthapp-backend/README.md

 #### `POST` /api/users

-Creates a user if the given DNI exists in the DB
+Creates a user if the given DNI exists in the DB.

 Auth: No